yyab/acceleratedEvaluationCarlaMcity.io/README.md

 ### Usage of the ZZZ platform
 The installation procedure of the ZZZ platform can be found in the offical repository shown above.
 The branch for this particular software is "challenge/carla_mcity".
 To use ZZZ, ROS is required.
 After downloading the ZZZ, please first use "catkin_make" to compile the ZZZ before following the instructions in the repo.

+### Others
+After each test run, a csv file is generated in the "/Results" folder named "test_record_(code for each scenario)", which records the real-time relative distance (in x direction) and the speed of both POV and VUT.
+You can access this data for future analysis.

+Code for each scenario: LC for lane change; LT for left turn; Ped for pedestrian crossing; CF for car-following.
 <!-- - Bulleted
 - List